Nazeim/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 The first one depends on the internet data provider, while the second one can be set with max-outbound-connections parameter.
 We believe that the default value of 30 is enough.
 The speed of internet connection (unless, you have a dial-up connection) has little duration effect on the process, compared to the time spent on the verification of the blocks and validation of the signatures.

-## 2. Importing State from Binary File
+## 2. Importing Blockchain from Binary File

 Blockchain database (state) can be imported from a previously exported binary file.
 For detailed description of the export/import process, see [Export/Import Blockchain](/en/waves-node/options-for-getting-actual-blockchain/import-from-the-blockchain).

-If the node is on a fork with a height more than 2000 blocks, you sholuld get the actual blockchain manually.
-This can be achieved by updating the node version and reimporting the blockchain.
+If the node is on a fork with a height more than 2000 blocks, update the node version and import the blockchain.

-**Warning**: If your node is on a fork and you want to update it, please do not export/import your own blockchain but download the recent exported blockchains from the provided links below (the blockchain_last.tar file):
+**Warning**: If your node is on a fork, do not export/import your own blockchain but download the recent exported blockchain file (blockchain_last.tar) from one of the links below:

 * [Mainnet](http://blockchain.wavesnodes.com/)
 * [Testnet](http://blockchain-testnet.wavesnodes.com/)